BigTandy/molt-lang/README.md

 ### `eval` statement

-`eval` statements evaluate expressions.
+`eval` statements evaluate expressions and output the result.
 An `eval` statement can be written as follows:

 ```js
 eval 2 + 3